 Usually uterine fibroids are detected when your doctor does a routine pelvic examination.
-However, a pelvic ultrasound is required to confirm diagnosis.
+Your doctor may require imaging tests to confirm diagnosis.
+These tests include ultrasound, magnetic resonance imaging (MRI), X-rays, cat scans (CT), and hysterosalpingogram (HSG).
 Your doctor may ask you questions about your symptoms to evaluate the impact of the fibroid.
 This can include questions about urinary issues, constipation, fertility issues, abdominal pressure or pain, painful menses, and pain during intercourse.

 Treatment and Prevention

 For women with mild symptoms, the symptoms are monitored but no specific treatment is given.
 For women who are pre-menopausal and have moderate-to-severe symptoms, fibroids may be managed with medication or surgery.
 If you are experiencing painful or prolonged menstrual bleeding due to uterine fibroids, your doctor may prescribe medications to reduce the severity of the bleeding.
 Treatments may also include a medication called ulipristal that can slow growth and shrink fibroids.
 A surgery called myomectomy to remove the uterine fibroid may also be possible.
 Since myomectomy leaves the uterus intact, women who have the surgery can still have children.
 Uterine artery embolization, also known as uterine fibroid embolization, blocks the blood supply to fibroids to also slow growth, shrink fibroids, and reduce heavy menstrual bleeding.

 If you are near menopause with mild symptoms, your doctor may recommend waiting for menopause as your fibroid may shrink after this time.